If Mr. Shinliver Dies ~ A Short Story by Allen Kopp

 As I proceeded to my cubicle, all the way in the back by the window, a football whizzed by my head, followed by a burst of laughter.

-“Uh-oh,” Buster Finney said.
-“I think he’s going to tell on us.”
+“Uh-oh,” Chick Chapwick said.
+“Tremaine is here.
+Do you think he’s going to tell on us?”

 Irvine Beasley caught the ball, gripped it with both hands and pretended to throw it right at my face.
-“No, he won’t tell,” he said.
+“No, Tremaine won’t tell,” he said.
 “Not if he knows what’s good for him.”

 I entered my cubicle and set my briefcase on the desk.
-Theresa Belladonna poked her head up over the partition that separated my cubicle from hers.
-She held a lighted cigarette in the corner of her mouth like a street corner wino.
+Felice Belladonna poked her head up over the partition that separated my cubicle from hers.
+She held a lighted cigarette in the corner of her mouth like a death row convict.

-“No, I haven’t heard any good news so far this morning.”
+“No, I haven’t heard any good news this morning.”